Image: Tabita Hub

 My choreographic work is not limited to the stage, or rather, it often installs a stage elsewhere.
 I am obsessed with setting conditions, let it be physical, spacial and emotional, for an ultimate digestion of the material the piece proposes.

 The one-time events, participatory installations, performative conversations and dance pieces I choreograph respond to questions of production and productivity, following strands of thought that consider Performance as an ephemeral subversion of capitalist values.
 Most of the works I make are performed with altered iterations in relation to the particular context in which they are being made or shown, giving value to/augment moments and instants that leave a trace in one’s life and are documented through their memory.
-I see these creative manifestations as practices that redefine choreography and include emotions, memories, conversations, food and things into the intricate compositional work.
+I see these creative manifestations as practices that redefine choreography and include emotions, memories, conversations, food and more into the intricate compositional work.

 The manifold expressions of feminisms are key influence for me.
 Learning a lineage of women makers inspired me to situate my work on the crossroad between the political and the personal and to anchor it in friendships and relationships.
-I often work within collectives, either steady and long-term, like fxtrouble, or temporary collectives that form according to necessity and opportunity - for example for the cabaret project “Across the Middle, Past the East” (Sophiensaele Berlin, January 2018) to be made with a collective of female identified artists with Middle-Eastern background.
+I often work within collectives, either steady and long-term, like fxtrouble, or temporary collectives that form according to necessity and opportunity - for example for the cabaret project “Across the Middle, Past the East” (Sophiensaele Berlin, January 2018), made with a collective of female identified artists with Middle-Eastern background.

 Photo: Si Wachsmann